Stand Up Guys: Reception

-The film received mostly mixed reviews.
-It holds a 37% rating on review aggregator Rotten Tomatoes, based on 105 critics, with a weighted average of 5.17/10.
+On review aggregator Rotten Tomatoes, 37% of 104 critics gave the film a positive review, with an average rating of 5.1/10.
 The website's critics consensus reads: "Stand Up Guys largely wastes its talented cast in a resolutely mediocre comedy hampered by messy direction and a perfunctory script."
+Metacritic, which uses a weighted average, assigned the film a score of 41 out of 100, based on 32 critics, indicating "mixed or average" reviews.

 Slant Magazine gave the film two-and-a-half stars out of four:

 Watching Christopher Walken, Al Pacino, and Alan Arkin sitting in a diner, talking about the old days, produces a certain kind of frisson, a comforting familiarity that springs from their collective decades of on-screen myth-making.
 Conversely, though, there's a profound sense of despair that stems from seeing the man who played Michael Corleone lying on a hospital bed with a pup-tent erection, leering at his doctor in a scene that feels ripped from a sub-Apatow VOD knockoff.
 Your mileage with Stand Up Guys will depend on how much despair you're willing to endure in order to get to the worthwhile stuff—scenes in which the rookie filmmakers get out of the way and let the veteran actors play off of each other.

 Owen Gleiberman gave the film a grade of B− (on a scale of A+ to F), and concluded: